 Checking the panel's "trueness" is the object of the laboratory's external quality control.
-Nevertheless, estimating the trueness of the panel can also be performed during the analysis of reference materials or characterised materials for the assessment of taster trueness.
-The formulae used to estimate the panel's "trueness" are reported as follows.
+Nevertheless, the trueness of the panel can also be estimated when analysing reference materials or characterised materials for assessing taster trueness.
+The formulae used to estimate the panel's "trueness" are as follows.

 Table 7.a.
-Estimators of panel's trueness by using Deviation Number on data obtained from reference material (or characterised samples).
+Estimators of panel's trueness by using DN on data obtained from reference material (or characterised samples).

-Field of application: panel Frequency: once per month depending on the availability of reference materials Deviation Number of a panel $(DN_p)$ $DN_p = \frac{\sum (Me_i - TMe_i)^2}{\sum (Me_i - TMe_i)^2}$ where: ♦DN p is the deviation number of a panel "p", for a specific attribute (predominant defect, fruity attribute or classified attribute).
-Mei is the median value of the panel for the attribute (predominant defect, fruity attribute or classified attribute) in the assessment of sample i.
-TMe i is the value of the reference sample i (training sample), for the attribute (predominant defect, fruity attribute or classified attribute). ♦ n is the number of reference samples analysed (example: for six reference materials, n=6).
-Criterion of acceptance: $DN_p \le 2.0$ If DNp is above 2.0, training should be arranged for the whole panel.
+Frequency: once per month depending on the availability of reference materials

+Deviation Number of a panel (DNp)

+$$DN_p = \frac{\sum (Me_i - TMe_i)^2}{n}$$

+- ♦DNp is the deviation number of a panel "p", for a specific attribute (predominant defect, fruity attribute or classified attribute). - ♦ Mei is the median value of the panel for the attribute (predominant defect, fruity attribute or classified attribute) in the assessment of sample i. - ❖ TMei is the value of the reference sample i (training sample), for the attribute (predominant defect, fruity attribute or classified attribute). - ♦ n is the number of reference samples analysed (example: for six reference materials, n=6).

+Criterion of acceptance: $DN_p \le 2.0$

+If DNp is above 2.0, training should be arranged for the whole panel.